H4ckint0sh/nvim/README.md

 ## Configuration

-To change EcoVim related config use the `config/EcoVim.lua` file.
+To change HackVim related config use the `config/HackVim.lua` file.

 To change vim settings use the `config/options.lua` file.